-Coordinating Committee for Geosciences Programmes (in East and Southeast Asia, CCOP): will provide technical expertise and support local coordination and implementation along with the national partners.

-International Water Management Institute (IWMI): has been active in research aimed at facilitating opportunities for greater GW development for poverty alleviation and generally improving GW governance across SE Asia and more broadly.
+Coordinating Committee for Geosciences Programmes (in East and Southeast Asia)(CCOP): will provide technical expertise and support local coordination and implementation along with the national partners.
+International Water Management Institute (IWMI): has been at the forefront of research aimed at exploring opportunities for greater GW development for poverty alleviation improving GW governance across SE Asia.
 IWMI would be one of the implementing partners.